 “We probably benefit less from the daylight in the morning between seven and eight, because many of us are either in the shower, eating breakfast or sitting in a car or bus on the way to work or school.
 When we get home and have spare time in the afternoon, it is already dark.”

 At least one in three Americans get less than the recommended seven hours of sleep a night and that number rises in teens where only about half get enough shut eye.
 One study discovered that teens slept about 2 hours less in the week following daylight saving time, and many people never catch up during the next six months.
+If you are struggling to get enough sleep, consider looking at the best hybrid mattresses.

 Lack of sleep disrupts the body’s circadian rhythms and has been linked to depression obesity, diabetes, heart issues and other illnesses, according to Till Roenneberg, a circadian rhythm specialist at Ludwig-Maximilian University in Munich.